Majolini – hills, wine, art

 In this beautiful and mostly very traditional setting, Majolini built a brand new winery.
-Initially they wished to hide most of it below ground level but the geological testing showed that the rock were not really suitable for that.
-Instead they built a low rise building, partly recessed and in a traditional style.
+Initially, they wished to hide most of it below ground level but the geological testing showed that the rock was not really suitable for that.
+Instead, they built a low rise building, partly recessed and in a traditional style.
 Today, 30 years later, it looks entirely in keeping with its surroundings, enlivened with works of art outside and within.

 They make quite a large range of wines here including still whites and reds and they have their own grappa.
 The ‘riserva’ policy is quite unusual.
 Basically it is the same wine as in any other year, it is just that they only declare a riserva very rarely, twice in 20 years.
 Once they have decided that they have a riserva in the making, they then let that wine stays on the lees in its bottles for 10 years.
 The last riserva was 1999/2000 but they have high hopes for one of the mid-2000s vintages.